 As Inspire effects are so powerful, Inspire Units tend to be high-priority targets for removal, so it is often advisable to hold off on playing Inspire Units until you can get some use out of their effect immediately.
 A final important note is that, unlike other abilities, a Unit needs to be alive and in play to trigger its Inspire effect.
 For example, if you were to use a dark Spell to destroy your own Scythe Mantis, its Inspire effect would not trigger.

-A Unit’s Play effect will trigger whenever you properly "Play" it by paying Mana to play it from your hand.
-It will not trigger if the Unit comes into play from your deck, Graveyard or even hand, unless it was properly "Played."
+A Unit’s Play effect will trigger whenever you pay its Mana cost to "Play" it from your hand.
+It will not trigger if the Unit comes into play from your deck, Graveyard, or even hand, unless it was properly "Played" by paying mana.
 Many Play effects require you to choose a target as you play the Unit, just as a Spell would.
-They can also be played without a target, but be careful, because the play effect will be wasted.
+They can also be played without a target, but be careful, because the Play effect will be wasted in this case.

 A Unit’s Summon effect will trigger whenever that Unit enters play from anywhere, regardless of how it entered play.
 Summon effects are frequently quite powerful, since they're almost like getting a free attached Spell that’s used immediately, and are especially powerful when reviving Units from the Graveyard or summoning them off other effects, since they cost no additional Mana to use.
 The downside is that you can’t save a Summon effect for later.

-Your Units' End Turn effects will trigger at the end of your turn.
-These effects are generally pretty reliable, but unlike Summon effects, they don't allow you to take any further actions after the effect activates, so they offer a little less flexibility, and require a bit more planning to take advantage of.
+Your Units' Sunset effects will trigger at the end of your turn.
+These effects are generally pretty reliable, but unlike Summon effects, they don't allow you to take any further actions after the effect activates, since they can only occur at the end of your turn.
+As such, they offer a little less flexibility, and require a bit more planning to take advantage of.

-Your Units' Start Turn effects will trigger at the start of your turn.
-Similarly to Glory effects, Start Turn effects can be somewhat unreliable and tricky to get off, since your opponent has an opportunity to kill off the Unit before you have a chance to use the effect, but unlike Glory, they do not require you to do anything beyond starting your turn with the unit alive, and as such, are a bit more forgiving.
+Your Units' Sunrise effects will trigger at the start of your turn.
+Similarly to Glory effects, Sunrise effects can be somewhat unreliable and tricky to get off, since your opponent has an opportunity to kill off the Unit before the effect activates, but they are a bit more forgiving, since unlike Glory, they do not require you to do anything beyond starting your turn with the unit intact.

 That's all for this post, check back soon for more SkyWeaver info!